leedoheon98/My-Educational-Oasis/Python/Basic/README.md

 # Basic

-This is a directory for practicing various basic knowledge and fundamental syntax of the Python programming language.
+This directory is for practicing fundamental concepts of the Python programming language, including basic data types, syntax, and more.